Marie-Josée Croze

-Marie-Josée Croze (/fr/; born February 23, 1970) is a Canadian actress.
+Marie-Josée Croze (/fr/) is a Canadian actress.
 She also holds French nationality, which she obtained in December 2012.

 Early life

-Croze was born in Montreal, Quebec, was adopted, and grew up in Longueuil, Quebec, with four other children.
-She studied fine arts in a two-year program at the Cégep du Vieux Montréal, during 1986-1987.
+Croze was born February 23, 1970, in Montreal, Quebec, was adopted, and grew up in Longueuil, Quebec, with four other children.
+She studied fine arts in a two-year program at the Cégep du Vieux Montréal, during 1986–1987.

 Career

+Her film debut came in 1993 with the movie La Florida.
+She gained widespread recognition with the lead role in Maelström (2000), directed by Denis Villeneuve.
+That role brought her major Canadian acting awards.

+Her international breakthrough came with the 2003 film The Barbarian Invasions (Denys Arcand), for which she was awarded Best Actress at the Cannes Film Festival.

+After Cannes, she began working more in European and international cinema.
+Her credits include high-profile and diverse films such as: